Get

 Conclusion

-Lake Tahoe is undoubtedly one of the best places to have fun with your pal this year.
-Although dogs are not allowed in all public places, there are dedicated spots where you can have fun walking on the sandy shores or swimming in crystal-clear water.
+Lake Tahoe is undoubtedly one of the best places to have fun with your canine this year.
+Although dogs are not allowed in all public places, there are dedicated spots where you can walk on the sandy shores or swim in crystal-clear water.

-However, ensuring your dog is well-behaved and on-leash when required is essential.
-Also, don’t forget to bring basic supplies.
-Remember to clean up after your dog to keep the beaches clean for other visitors.
+However, ensuring your dog is well-behaved and on a leash when required is essential.
+Also, don’t forget to bring basic supplies, and remember to clean up after your dog to keep the beaches clean for other visitors.

 Featured Image Credit: Pauline Loroy, Unsplash